L7R7/gitlab-ci-build-statuses/README.md

 * `/statuses`: Responds with an HTML page that shows the current statuses of the pipelines.
 This page will automatically refresh using the configured UI update interval.
+You can choose between a plain view of projects and a grouped view, in which the tiles will be arranged according to the subgropus in your group.
+There's a link on the page to toggle the view, you can also use the `view` query parameter to choose.
+Possible values are `plain` and `grouped`, the former being the default.
 You can use the query flag `norefresh` to disable that (this is probably only helpful for debugging)
 * `/jobs`: Responds with an HTML page that shows the current running jobs on the online runners.
 This page will automatically refresh using the configured UI update interval.